Kreswell/kreswell.github.io/_posts/SomeStuffAboutLookingAtThings.md

 To say a thing is, well *a thing*, implies a few things about it:
 1. Locality.
 There is somewhere that it is and somewhere that it *isn't*.
 Even for things, such as electromagnetic fields, that we understand to exist everywhere in the universe, the only things we observe about them are their localized variations.
-If such a thing were truly constant everywhere, it would be

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTg1OTk2MDY1NywtNTY2Mjc3MTQ2LC0xOT
+eyJoaXN0b3J5IjpbLTE5NzQxODIwNjAsLTU2NjI3NzE0NiwtMT
-Q0MTk2ODc0XX0=
+k0NDE5Njg3NF19
 -->